 Today is October 27 and the Navigate the Chaos question to consider is “how often are you demonstrating aggression against yourself?”
-It is difficult, if not impossible, to navigate the chaos and practice the art of living well if you are demonstrating aggression against yourself.
+It is difficult, if not impossible, to navigate the chaos if you are demonstrating aggression against yourself.
 Those who learn to navigate the chaos eventually find that being gentle and caring towards their own self, their own development, and their dreams, is a viable strategy to use.
 The more aggression you level against yourself, the more difficult it will be to translate one dream after another into reality.

 In When Things Fall Apart: Heartfelt Advice for Hard Times, author and American Tibetan Buddhist, Pema Chödrön wrote: “We think that the point is to pass the test or overcome the problem, but the truth is that things don't really get solved.
 They come together and they fall apart.
 Then they come together again and fall apart again.
 It is just like that.
 The healing comes from letting there be room for all of this to happen: room for grief, for relief, for misery, for joy.
 The way to allow this room to exist is to honest and gentle with ourselves.
 The most fundamental aggression to ourselves, the most fundamental harm we can do to ourselves, is to remain ignorant by not having the courage and the respect to look at ourselves honestly and gently.”

 Dr. Judith Sillis examined this theme of aggression against one’s self in a November 2, 2014, Psychology Today article "Let It Go!"
 According to Sillis “It's an axiom of psychology that we are some recombination of all of our yesterdays.
 To move forward wisely, we are therefore often urged to look back.
 But there is a point where appreciation and analysis of the past become gum on your psychological shoe.
 It sticks you in place, impedes forward motion, and, like gum, it does not just disappear on its own.
 You need to do some scraping.”